Simone Biles's Success and Achievements in Timeline

 December 2015: Team USA Female Olympic Athlete of the Year

-In 2015, Simone Biles became the floor exercise champion and a member of the gold medal-winning United States team at the World Championships.
-She also secured a World bronze medal on vault.
+In 2015, Simone Biles became the floor exercise champion and was part of the gold medal winning United States team at the World Championships.
+She also won a bronze medal on vault.

 2015: 2015 AT&T American Cup and City of Jesolo Trophy

-In 2015, Simone Biles placed first at the AT&T American Cup on March 7 with a score of 62.299, and was nominated for the James E. Sullivan Award.
-She also won the all-around title at the City of Jesolo Trophy with 62.100.
+In 2015, Simone Biles placed first at the AT&T American Cup and won the all-around title at the City of Jesolo Trophy.

 2015: 2015 World Artistic Gymnastics Championships

-In 2015, Simone Biles represented the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
-She qualified first in all-around, vault, beam, and floor finals.
-She helped the United States team win their third consecutive gold medal.
-Despite performing below her usual standard in the all-around final, she secured the title, becoming the first woman to win three consecutive all-around titles in World Gymnastics Championships history.
-Biles won a bronze medal on vault and retained her world titles on balance beam and floor exercise.
-Her total World Championships medal count reached 14, the most for any American, and her gold medal count reached 10, the most for any woman in World Championships history.
+In 2015, Simone Biles was selected to represent the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
+She qualified in first place in the all-around, vault, beam, and floor finals.
+She helped the United States team win their third consecutive gold medal at a World Championships event and secured the all-around title, becoming the first woman to win three consecutive all-around titles in World Gymnastics Championships history.
+She also took bronze on vault and retained her world titles on balance beam and floor exercise, bringing her total World Championships medal count to 14 and gold medal count to 10.

 2015: Third All-Around National Title

-In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, making her the second woman to achieve this feat since Kim Zmeskal.
+In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, becoming only the second woman ever to achieve this feat, 23 years after Kim Zmeskal.

 2016: Associated Press Female Athlete of the Year and Champion of Champions

-In 2016, at the Olympic Games, Simone Biles won two gold medals in the individual all-around and on vault.
-She also won gold on floor exercise and a bronze medal on balance beam.
-She led the United States team, known as the "Final Five", to a gold medal.
+In 2016, at the Olympic Games, Biles was a gold medalist in the individual all-around and on vault.
+She was also the champion on floor exercise and a bronze medalist on balance beam.
+Biles led the gold medal-winning United States team, dubbed the "Final Five."

-On August 7, 2016, Simone Biles competed in the Women's Qualification at the 2016 Summer Olympics, helping the U.S. team qualify in first place for the final.
-She also qualified as the top gymnast in four of the five individual finals: all-around, vault, balance beam, and floor exercise.
+On August 7, 2016, Simone Biles competed in the Women's Qualification at the Summer Olympics, helping the U.S. team qualify in first place.
+She also qualified as the top gymnast in the all-around, vault, balance beam, and floor exercise individual finals.

 July 2017: ESPY Award for Best Female Athlete

-In July 2017, Simone Biles won the ESPY Award for Best Female Athlete, becoming only the second gymnast to receive this award, after Nastia Liukin in 2009.
+In July 2017, Simone Biles won the ESPY Award for Best Female Athlete.
+She is the second gymnast to win this award after Nastia Liukin won it in 2009.

 May 2018: Arthur Ashe Courage Award

-In May 2018, it was announced that Simone Biles and other survivors of sexual abuse would be awarded the Arthur Ashe Courage Award.
+In May 2018, it was announced that Simone Biles and the other survivors would be awarded the Arthur Ashe Courage Award.

-In 2018, Simone Biles became the individual all-around champion, floor exercise champion, and vault champion at the World Championships.
-She also became a member of the gold medal-winning United States team.
-Additionally, she secured a World silver medal on uneven bars and a World bronze medal on balance beam.
+In 2018, Simone Biles became the all-around champion, floor exercise champion, and vault champion and was part of the gold medal winning United States team at the World Championships.
+She also won a silver medal on uneven bars and a bronze medal on balance beam.

 2018: Champion of Champions